Back in 2015, we wrote about 9 secrets that Facebook Ad professionals use to create amazing, compelling, highly-clickable designs.

 2) Create Buyer Personas

 For each potential customer type, write down a persona.
 Man or woman?
 Profession and job title?
-What’s the biggest problem s/he’s hoping to solve by using your product?
+What’s the biggest problem she/he’s hoping to solve by using your product?

 Once you’ve created your buyer personas, design a Facebook Ad (paired with laser-focused targeting) for each one, directly addressing their pain points.
 Here’s an example of two potential AdEspresso Ads, one aimed at Startups and one aimed at Media Agencies: